-A slow-growing evergreen tree, the Cordyline indivisa is commonly referred to as the mountain cabbage tree, blue dracaena, or Toi.
-Though it was introduced to the United States in the mid-1800's, these easy-to-grow trees are actually native to New Zealand.
+A slow-growing evergreen tree, the Cordyline indivisa is commonly referred to as the mountain cabbage tree, blue dracaena, or Toi in its native New Zealand.
+These easy-to-grow trees were introduced to the United States during the 1800s and now add tropical flair to temperate gardens.

-The cordyline indivisa can also be grown as a container plant to be enjoyed outdoors on the patio in the summer, as well as kept indoors year-round.
-Once mature, these trees can provide a tropical essence to your home or outdoor living area.
+C. indivisa can also be grown as a container plant to be enjoyed outdoors on the patio in the summer, as well as kept indoors year-round.

 |Botanical Name||Cordyline indivisa|